 Expanding the service area for a business like a web developer’s home office can open up new opportunities for growth and reach.
 While hiding the address and specifying a larger service radius on Google My Business is a step in the right direction, it’s also essential to consider offline marketing strategies to complement online visibility.
-This is where well-designed business cards, such as the premium metal business cards offered by Metal Kards, can make a significant impact.
+This might include networking at local events, collaborating with neighboring businesses, and leveraging targeted print materials.
+Additionally, exploring partnerships with local businesses that offer complementary services, such as accounting and outsourcing services, can enhance your overall business ecosystem and broaden your client base.
+Well-designed business cards, such as the premium metal business cards offered by Metal Kards, can also make a significant impact.
 Business cards act as portable marketing tools that can be distributed during networking events, conferences, or even casual encounters.
 With Metal Kards’ attention-grabbing and durable metal business cards, the web developer can leave a lasting impression on potential clients.
 These unique and memorable business cards not only showcase professionalism but also serve as a conversation starter, making it more likely for recipients to remember and reach out to the developer when they require web development services.
 By combining an expanded service area on Google My Business with the power of Metal Kards’ business cards, the web developer can maximize their business growth potential both online and offline.

 This morning I hid the address for a web developers home office by checking the box saying that he delivered to the customers location, and I then typed 1000 miles for the radius as I always try to do.